mquandalle/meteor-typescript-compiler/README.md

 ## What's included?

-* Typescript compiler is the latest and greatest 0.9.0.1
+* Typescript compiler is the latest and greatest **0.9.1**
-* There are no typescript library files included, please seek and bundle them in your project.
+* There are no typescript library files included (ie. lib.d.ts), please seek and bundle them in your project.
+* Compilation uses ECMAScript5 generation on the server & ECMAScript3 on the client.

 ## Credits